mahmoudimus/ac/docs/public/pages/guides/introduction.md

     Submit new feature requests, bugs, and feature votes in the [Atlassian Connect JIRA project](https://ecosystem.atlassian.net/browse/AC).
     <p>
-    __IMPORTANT:__ If you are building an add-on with Atlassian Connect, please subscribe to the [mailing list](https://groups.google.com/forum/?fromgroups=#!forum/atlassian-connect-dev).
+    If you are building an add-on with Atlassian Connect, please subscribe to the [mailing list](https://groups.google.com/forum/?fromgroups=#!forum/atlassian-connect-dev).
 Updates and changes to
     the framework will be posted there.
-You can ask questions on [Atlassian Answers](http://answers.atlassian.com) by tagging your post `atlassian-connect`

 </div>